During this holiday season, it’s appropriate to note that a parent’s love is the foundation of a child’s self-esteem.

 A child simply can’t hear those words too often, but they are especially important before a child leaves for school and before bed at night.

-There are almost infinite variations on ways to say you care.
+There are infinite variations on ways to say you care.
 Here are some common forms the message can take:

 “You’re important to me.”